14 Bug Report Templates to Copy for QA Testing [2024]

 Ideally, when a developer receives a new bug report, they would like the new GitLab issues to look like this:

-Sample bug report in GitLab
+Sample bug report in GitLab.

-Thankfully, you can speed up that process dramatically by using Marker.io for GitLab.
+Thankfully, you can speed up that process dramatically by using Marker.io for GitLab—allowing you to report visual and highly actionable bug reports into GitLab without ever leaving your website.

 Finally, if you want your reporters to follow a specific bug report template to help structure the issue description, simply switch on the built-in, customizable template.